lchsk/simple-ecs/README.md

 # simple-ecs

-Simple implementation of entity-component system
+A simple header-only implementation of entity-component system

 ## Installation

+Just add `include/simple_ecs.hpp` to your source code.

-## Building from source
+## Building tests

 Make sure that you have [CMake](http://www.cmake.org/) and a C++ compiler installed.

+You also need `pkg-config` and `googletest`.

 Then open a terminal, go to the source directory and type the following commands: